Heather Sutherland (historian)

 Heather Amanda Sutherland (born 1943) is an Australian historian and former professor at the Vrije Universiteit Amsterdam in the Netherlands.
 She specialised in the history of Indonesia, and also researched that of other Southeast Asian countries.
 She is the long-term partner of British-Australian actress Miriam Margolyes.

 Biography

 Sutherland was born in 1943.
 She took up Asian studies at the Australian National University in Canberra, obtaining an M.A. in 1967.
 Her dissertation was on the literary intellectuals of Batavia, the capital of the Dutch East Indies.
-Her research about the Dutch history and visit to the Netherlands inspired her to work there for most of her later career.
-In 1970, she started her academic profession as a history teacher at the University of Malaya in Kuala Lumpur, Malaysia.
+Her research about Dutch history and her visit to the Netherlands inspired her to work there for most of her later career.
+In 1970, she started her academic career as a history teacher at the University of Malaya in Kuala Lumpur, Malaysia.
+She specialised in the history of Indonesia, particularly its maritime trade networks and inter-island connections across the archipelago, which historically positioned the region as a key hub in Asian trading systems and sustained long-distance economic and cultural exchange, and also researched that of other Southeast Asian countries.